percona/pmm-doc/docs/platform/dbaas.md

 ## Unregister a Kubernetes cluster

-1. Identify the kubernetes cluster to be deleted and click *Unregister*.
+!!! attention
+    A kubernetes cluster can't be unregistered if there DB clusters associated with it.

+1. Click *Unregister*.

 2. Confirm the action by clicking *Proceed*, or abandon by clicking *Cancel*.